raspberrypilearning/turing-test-lessons/Lesson-1/lesson-plan-1.md

 - Write a program to create a more complex shape.

-## Lesson Summary
+## Lesson summary

 - An introduction to the basic physical parts of a Raspberry Pi
-- A demonstration that the Raspberry Pi can behave like a traditional computer application
+- A demonstration that the Raspberry Pi can behave like a traditional computer
 - The first Python program

 ## Starter